fmazzant/RestClient/README.md

 ### OnUploadProgress

-OnUploadProgress occurs when the request is running and the data traveling to outside.
-It is allowing todo somethings, get a percentage of upload for example.
+OnUploadProgress occurs when the request is running and the data is traveling outside.
+It is allow todo somethings, get a percentage of upload for example.

 ```c#
 var result = rest